-Earlier studies of TCP include the analysis of the basic congestion avoidance and control algorithms (Chiu and Jain, 1989; Jacobson, 1988) and simulations and trace-based analyses that detect phenomena such as ACK-compression, out-of-packet delivery, synchronization of losses, and pathological connections (Mendez, 1992; Mogul, 1992; Zhang et al., 1991).
-Analytical models developed in (Mahdavi and Floyd, 1997; Mathis et al., 1997) study the long-term behavior of a TCP connection.
+Earlier studies of TCP include the analysis of the basic congestion avoidance and control algorithms [9, 14] and simulations and trace-based analyses that detect phenomena such as ACK-compression, out-of-packet delivery, synchronization of losses, and pathological connections [17, 19, 30].
+Analytical models developed in [15, 16] study the long-term behavior of a TCP connection.
 Consequently, they do not attempt to capture the impact of bursty losses, timeouts, slow start, and other TCP characteristics.
-The start-up dynamics of TCP Reno are studied in (Hoe, 1995), which also suggests changes to the implementation to improve its performance during the start-up epoch.
-The simulation-based study of (Fall and Floyd, 1996) compares a number of different TCP implementations with respect to their response to multiple packet drops in a single window.
+The start-up dynamics of TCP Reno are studied in [13], which also suggests changes to the implementation to improve its performance during the start-up epoch.
+The simulation-based study of [10] compares a number of different TCP implementations with respect to their response to multiple packet drops in a single window.
 One of the main results of the preceding study is that all of the most common TCP implementations that use cumulative acknowledgments react poorly to multiple packet drops in a single window since the TCP sender frequently incurs a timeout even if as few as two packets are dropped.

-The significant difference in the effects of the two loss indications used by TCP, namely timeouts and triple duplicates, is a focus of (Padhye et al., 2000; Padhye et al., 1999), which present a stochastic model for TCP congestion control and derive formulae for the expected steadystate throughput in terms of latency and packet loss.
-This model is further extended in (Cardwell et al., 2000) and (Sikdar et al., 2000) to include startup effects such as connection establishment and slow start, which have a significant impact on the latencies of short TCP transfers.
-All of these analytical studies (Cardwell et al., 2000; Padhye et al., 1999; Padhye et al., 2000; Sikdar et al., 2000) adopt the Drop-Tail packet loss model described in Section 3.
+The significant difference in the effects of the two loss indications used by TCP, namely timeouts and triple duplicates, is a focus of [20, 21], which present a stochastic model for TCP congestion control and derive formulae for the expected steady-state throughput in terms of latency and packet loss.
+This model is further extended in [7] and [24] to include startup effects such as connection establishment and slow start, which have a significant impact on the latencies of short TCP transfers.
+All of these analytical studies [7, 21, 22, 24] adopt the Drop-Tail packet loss model described in Section 3.
 Recently, different models of packet loss have been proposed.
-One such model is presented in (Misra et al., 1999), which discards the "source-centric" model of parametrizing the individual packet loss probabilities and instead model the loss indications received by the source as a Poisson stream.
-More closely related to our work is the recent study in (Yajnik et al., 1999), which analyzes unicast and multicast packet loss measurements and evaluate the accuracy of multiple state Markov chain models for packet loss.
+One such model is presented in [18], which discards the "source-centric" model of parametrizing the individual packet loss probabilities and instead models the loss indications received by the source as a Poisson stream.
+More closely related to our work is the recent study in [28], which analyzes unicast and multicast packet loss.

-Models for analyzing TCP throughput that consider correlated packet losses have been recently studied in (Altman et al., 2000) and (Zorzi et al., 2000).
-The correlated losses are represented by a Markovian process in (Zorzi et al., 2000), while (Altman et al., 2000) adopts a stationary ergodic random process.
+Models for analyzing TCP throughput that consider correlated packet losses have been recently studied in [2] and [31].
+The correlated losses are represented by a Markovian process in [31], while [2] adopts a stationary ergodic random process.
 The emphasis of both studies, however, is on bounding the average throughput in terms of parameters characterizing the packet loss process; in contrast, our focus is on evaluating the impact of different loss models on the distribution of download times.

-The assumptions in our model (and those made in earlier studies of TCP) have been influenced by a number of studies based on largescale Internet measurements (Bolot, 1993; Paxson, 1999; Zhang et al., 2000; Thompson et al., 1997).
+The assumptions in our model (and those made in earlier studies of TCP) have been influenced by a number of studies based on large-scale Internet measurements [5, 23, 25, 30].
 For example, a key observation made in these studies is that packet losses are correlated.
-The Correlated model, described in Section 3, is largely motivated by the observations of (Paxson, 1999) and (Zhang et al., 2000).
-In (Zhang et al., 2000), it is argued that packet losses can be modeled by a Bernoulli distribution of loss episodes, in which each loss episode is a sequence of consecutive losses, the length of which is drawn from a geometric distribution.
+The Correlated model, described in Section 3, is largely motivated by the observations of [23] and [30].
+In [30], it is argued that packet losses can be modeled by Bernoulli distribution of loss episodes, in which each loss episode is a sequence of consecutive losses, the length of which is drawn from a geometric distribution.

-3. The Loss Model
+3. The loss model